HIV/AIDS in Brazil: History

 Brazil's first AIDS case was reported in 1982.
 Brazil's AIDS response was crafted in 1985, just after Brazil had returned from military rule to democracy, at a time when only four AIDS cases had been reported.
 The Brazilian Ministry of Health laid the groundwork for a National AIDS Control Program (NACP) in 1986.
 In 1987, it was placed under the aegis of the National AIDS Control Committee, a group composed of scientists and members of civil society organizations.

 The program was reorganized again in 1992 with more emphasis on linkages between government and NGOs.
 AIDS Project I garnered $90 million in domestic funds and a $160 million loan from the World Bank between 1992 and 1998.
-AIDS Project II was funded by of both domestic funds and a World Bank loan totalling $370 million between 1998 and 2002.
+AIDS Project II was funded by both domestic funds and a World Bank loan totalling $370 million between 1998 and 2002.

-In 1990—a year when more than 10,000 new cases were reported—the World Bank estimated that Brazil would have 1,200,000 in infections by 2000.
+In 1990—a year when more than 10,000 new cases were reported—the World Bank estimated that Brazil would have 1,200,000 infections by 2000.
 However, by 2002, there were fewer than 600,000 estimated infections, less than half the prediction.